i-am-grub/VRxC_ELRS/README.md

     - If using the Web Flasher, select `Race Timer` under the Backpack Firmware section
 3. Select the 1.5.0 (or a newer) release
 4. Select the RotorHazard device category
-5. Select the target for your device
+5. Select the target for the device
 6. Select the UART flashing method
 7. Enter the backpack bind phrase (for race control from the director's transmitter)
-8. Select the COM port for your device
+8. Select the COM port for the device
 9. Build and flash the firmware

-#### NuclearHazard Hardware
+#### Flashing NuclearHazard Hardware

-To build the firmware, use the [ExpressLRS Configurator](https://github.com/ExpressLRS/ExpressLRS-Configurator/release)
+To build the firmware, use the [ExpressLRS Configurator](https://github.com/ExpressLRS/ExpressLRS-Configurator/release) or the [ExpressLRS Web Flasher](https://expresslrs.github.io/web-flasher/)

 1. Select the backpack firmware section
    - If using the configurator, select `Backpack` on the left side menu.
    - If using the Web Flasher, select `Race Timer` under the Backpack Firmware section
 2. Select the 1.5.0 release (or a newer version)
 3. Select the RotorHazard device category
-4. Select NuclearHazard as your device
+4. Select NuclearHazard as the device
 5. Select the method
     - If using the configurator, select `WIFI`.
     - If using the Web Flasher, select `Local Download`
 6. Enter the backpack bind phrase (for race control from the director's transmitter)
 7. Build the firmware
 8. Follow [this guide](https://nuclearquads.github.io/vrxc) to flash the on board ESP32.
-Instead of downloading the backpack bin files, use the files you built with the configurator.
+Instead of downloading the backpack bin files, use the files built with the configurator.

 ### Installing the RotorHazard Plugin

 1. Verify RotorHazard v4.1.0+ is installed on the timer
-2. Follow the instructions on the [latest release](https://github.com/i-am-grub/VRxC_ELRS/releases) of the plugin to complete the install.
+2. Follow the instructions in the [latest release](https://github.com/i-am-grub/VRxC_ELRS/releases) of the plugin to complete the installation process.

 ### Control the Race from the Race Director's Transmitter

 There is a feature to control the race from the race director's transmitter by tracking the position of the `DVR Rec` switch setup within the transmitter's backpack.
-It currently works by binding the race timer's backpack to the race director's backpack bind phrase similarly like you would do with the transmitter and VRx backpacks.
+It currently works by binding the race timer's backpack to the race director's backpack bind phrase similar to the process used with the transmitter and VRx backpacks.

 Currently only starting and stopping the race are supported.
 Setting up this feature will not prevent other users from receiving OSD messages.